 Fig. 3.
-Convergence analysis of the proposed method on FERA2015. (a) The recovered latent space with ordinal information from AU12, and (b) reconstructed face shapes sampled from different regions of the manifold. (c) the estimated average variational lower bound, $\mathcal{F}2$ , per datapoint, for different batch sizes.
+Convergence analysis of the proposed method on FERA2015.
+The recovered latent space with ordinal information from AU12 (a), and reconstructed face shapes sampled from different regions of the manifold (b). (c) the estimated average variational lower bound, \mathcal{F}2 , per datapoint, for different batch sizes.
 The model's reconstruction capacity for the points (d) and LBP (e) features, measured by the NLPD. (f) the average ICC for the joint AU intensity estimation.
 The horizontal axis corresponds to the amount of training points evaluated after 1500 epochs of the stochastic optimization.

 sifier and the auto-encoded manifold within the joint optimization framework.
 It can be clearly seen from the recovered space that the information from the labels has been correctly encoded in the manifold, which now has an ordinal structure (the depicted coloring accounts for the 'ordinality' of AU12).
 As depicted in Fig. 3(b), we can accurately reconstruct face shapes with different AU intensities, by sampling from different regions of the space.

-Fig. 3(c) shows the convergence of the proposed method when optimizing the lower bound $\mathcal{F}2$ of Eq.
+In Fig. 3(c) we see the convergence of the proposed method, when optimizing the lower bound \mathcal{F}2 of Eq.
 (12) for different batch sizes of the stochastic optimization.
-With a small batch size (100 datapoints) the model cannot estimate the structure of the inputs well.
+We see that with a small batch size (100 datapoints) the model cannot estimate the structure of the inputs well.
 Hence, it approximates the log-marginal likelihood less accurately.
 By increasing the batch size to 500, the model converges to a better solution and optimization becomes more stable since the curve becomes smoother over the iterations.
-Further increase of the batch size does not have a considerable effect.
+Further increase of the batch size does not have a considerable effect on the training process.

-In Fig. 3(d)-(e) we evaluate the generative part of the auto-encoder by measuring the model's ability to reconstruct both input features (points and LBPs) in terms of NLPD.
+In Fig. 3(d-e) we evaluate the generative part of the auto-encoder by measuring the model's ability to reconstruct both input features (points and LBPs) in terms of NLPD.
 First of all, it is clear that our Bayesian training prevents the model from overfitting, since the NLPD of the test data follows the trend of the training data.
-Furthermore, we can see that the model can reconstruct the geometric features better than the appearance, which is evidenced by the lower NLPD (around -50 for points and 1500 for LBPs).
-We partly attribute this
+Furthermore, we can see that the model can reconstruct the geometric features better than the appearance, which is evidenced by the lower